shock59/electron-caption-editor/README.md

 ## Installation

-You can download the latest official release from the GitHub [releases](https://github.com/shock59/electron-caption-editor/releases) page.
+You can download the latest official release for Linux or Windows from the GitHub [releases](https://github.com/shock59/electron-caption-editor/releases) page.

-Currently you can only use this program in development mode by installing it manually.
-You will need [Node.js](https://nodejs.org/en) installed.
+Alternatively, to install the development version, you will need [Node.js](https://nodejs.org/en) installed and to follow these steps:

 1. Clone this repo and open it in a terminal
 2. Run `npm install` to install the dependencies
 3. Run `npm start` to start the program

-You can't actually edit captions yet, but you can preview the UI and play the example video with example captions.

 ## Usage